-Professors A. Dragt, V. Ehlers, R. Griffioen (chairman), A. Kromminga, H. Van Till Associate Professors C. Menninga, J. Van Zytveld
+Professors V. Ehlers, R. Griffioen (chairman), A. Kromminga Associate Professors C. Menninga, H. Van Till Assistant Professors W. Monsma, J. Van Zytveld (chairman, pro tem)

 STUDENTS intending to major in physics are advised to enter college with four years of mathematics and to take their basic courses in mathematics (Math.
 111, 112, 211, 212) and physics (Physics 123, 124, 225, 226) during their freshman and sophomore years.
 A student may apply for admission to the department before completing 226 and Mathematics 212, but he must have completed the designated courses with a minimum average grade of C (2.0) before he can be admitted for the major.